zircleUI/docs/docs/tutorial/devices-view.md

 # Devices

 ### Description
-This is a very simple view that is shown in the home view.
+This is a very simple view that is going to be shown in the **home view**.
 This view simulates a list of smart devices.

-We are going to use `z-list` component.
-BEsides that, we are going to pass an object with params in the property `toView` in order to open a *no-yet-created* **device** view (you can build this view in the next section)
+We are going to use a `z-list` component.
+Besides that, we are going to pass an object with params in the property `toView` in order to open a *no-yet-created* **device** view (you can build this view in the next section).

 ### References

-Most of code refres to:
+Most of code refers to:
 - Rooms view
 - Home view
 - Slot.media